lordfeck/rsru/README.md

 RSRU's core functionality operates using only standard library modules.
 The project goals will not require any hard dependencies on any CPAN modules.
 Future non-essential features (eg, RSS) may depend upon CPAN modules, but RSRU will still perform its core duties without them.

 - Time::Piece is mandatory.
 It is 'core' everywhere except Fedora/Red Hat, for some strange reason.
 - XML::RSS is optional.
-It is surprisingly for enabling RSS support in RSRU.
+It is (surprisingly) used by RSRU to generate an RSS feed.
+- GD is optional.
+It is used to generate thumbnails and convert PNG to JPEG, if desired.

 ## Future hackery for RSRU
 * I've plans to hack it into a "microblogger" system.
 Think of a way to share clips of sites, quotes, images, whatever else.
 * Run as CGI.
 This may be possible if we write to stdout instead of files. (_I've no interest in writing this, but the door is always open to friendly PRs..._)
 * Support multiple config files
-* Support image resizing and thumbnailing
-* Improve the layouts to have more variety
 * Performance optimisations, deduplicate where necessary (many places look similar)

 ## Sample Screenshot